 \section{Threats to Validity}

 The findings and conclusions presented in this study may be subject to several threats to validity.

 \textbf{Reporting biases.} The sources used to construct \datasetname{} are exclusively open-source, primarily commercial, and largely based on Western countries.
-These three factors introduce biases regarding the information (un)available in the dataset and may influence the insights derived from our analysis.
-Yoffe et al.~\cite{Yoffe03072025} documented a decline in the quantity and depth of reporting, though their study relied on a significantly smaller dataset.
+These factors introduce biases regarding the information (un)available in the dataset and may influence the insights derived from our analysis.
+Yoffe et al.~\cite{Yoffe03072025} documented a decline in the quantity of reporting, though they used a significantly smaller dataset.
 While our findings differ from those observations, we acknowledge that such biases are inherent to open-source CTI research.
 Additionally, our visibility is limited to publicly available CTI, and we therefore cannot study private intelligence.

 \textbf{Coverage.} While \subsetname{} is extensive, its coverage of the complete open-source CTI landscape is unknown due to the lack of ground truth.
 In an effort to estimate our coverage, we adopt the methodology proposed by \cite{saha2026kittenpandameasuringspecificity}, focusing on the top vendors by report volume during 2021.
-We manually audit their publications and filter actual CTI reports from other type of content found on their websites.
+We manually audit their publications and filter actual CTI reports from other types of content found on their websites.
 The results (Table~\ref{tab:vendor_coverage}) show an average coverage of 57.7\%, maintaining a consistent value greater than 44\% across all 8 vendors.
-Although these figures reflect the challenges of exhaustive CTI collection, they demonstrate that \subsetname{} captures a representative and significant portion of the ecosystem.
+Although these figures reflect the challenges of exhaustive CTI collection, they suggest that \subsetname{} captures a representative and significant portion of the ecosystem.

-\textbf{Threat actor naming fragmentation.} Our findings on threat actor characterization, vendor specialization, and vendor intelligence overlap assume that actors with different names refer to different entities.
-A different fragmentation of the threat actor naming space can invalidate our observations, in particular the marginal coverage analysis.
-Unfortunately, the threat actor naming issues are still an open problem.
+\textbf{Threat actor naming fragmentation.} Our findings on threat actor characterization, vendor specialization, and intelligence overlap assume that actors with diverse names refer to different entities.
+A distinct fragmentation of the threat actor naming space can invalidate our observations, in particular the marginal coverage analysis.
+Unfortunately, the threat actor naming issues are an open problem.